Should Orthodox Christians Keep The Sabbath?

 The Mystical Eighth Day

-The Sabbath day (Gr. Σάββατο) is the seventh day, it is the day of rest in this world, the final day of the week.
+The Sabbath day (Gr. Σάββατο) is the seventh day, the day of rest, the final day of the week.
 The next day, the Lord’s Day (Gr. Κυριακή), is symbolic of the first day of creation.
 It also symbolizes the last day of the Kingdom of God, the Eighth Day.
 In other words, the first day is also the eighth day.
 It is the day beyond the confines of this world, the day which stands for the life of the world to come, the day of the eternal rest of the Kingdom of God.

-In both Jewish and Christian tradition, the number seven signifies completion and fullness, while the number eight signifies more than completion and fullness.
+In both Jewish and Orthodox Christian tradition, the number seven signifies completion and fullness, hence the establishment of the Sabbath on this day.
+The number eight signifies more than completion and fullness.
 Thus, for Orthodox Christians, the Lord’s Day is the day of Christ’s resurrection from the dead, the day of God’s judgment and victory predicted by the prophets.
 The Lord’s Day inaugurates the presence and the power of the kingdom to come, already within the life of this present world.
 That is why every week Christians gather together to worship and celebrate what the Lord has done for His people.

 Fittingly, during the week after Pascha (Easter), called Bright Week, the Church celebrates Pascha for eight days.
 By tradition, babies are named on the eighth day after birth.
 And from ancient times, Christian baptismal fonts have been built with eight sides, indicating the newly baptized are entering the realm of the Eighth Day, the day of eternal rest (Heb.
 4:1-11) in Christ’s Heavenly Kingdom.